sirwin31/neural_info_retrieval/README.md

 # TRESPI
 ## **TR**ansformers for **E**xpansion of **SP**arse **I**ndexes
-This repository contains the code and documentation for TRESPI, our capsone project for the Masters of Information and Data Science (MIDS) program at the Univeristy of California Berkeley.
+This repository contains the code and documentation for TRESPI, our capstone project for the Masters of Information and Data Science (MIDS) program at the University of California Berkeley.
 The project group is comprised of Joanna Wang, Manpreet Khural, Stacy Irwin, and Wade Holmes.
 The project was completed for the Summer 2021 term.